Create Impactful Employee Engagements

 HandsOn Twin Cities helped Target design a large-scale intern volunteer experience benefiting the Division of Indian Works.
 Our team coordinated site needs, prepared materials, and managed on-the-ground logistics as 100 interns transformed the facility in just three hours—landscaping, cleaning, painting, and organizing key spaces.
 The event highlighted what’s possible when planning, partnership, and volunteer enthusiasm come together.

 We partner with your company to design hands-on volunteer projects that arrive fully prepared and ready for immediate engagement—whether for an individual employee, a local team, or a nationwide workforce.
-Our team takes care of everything: identifying a focus area aligned with your community impact goals, sourcing and organizing all materials, coordinating with nonprofit partners, and ensuring a seamless experience from start to finish.
-Every project is highly customizable, from assembling sock bundles for people experiencing homelessness to creating snack packs for underserved youth.
-We also tailor each project to your budget, making it easy for employees to volunteer and make a meaningful difference—anywhere, anytime.
+HandsOn Twin Cities identifies a focus area based on your goals and manages materials, nonprofit coordination, and logistics to ensure a smooth experience from start to finish.
+Projects are customizable and scalable, supporting in-person, multi-site, event-based, or remote participation.
+Each project is tailored to your goals and budget, making it easy for employees to volunteer and make a meaningful difference anywhere, anytime.

 Below are examples of this work: